An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -You are still hung up on that?
 So many years went by from the event!

--I am not hung up on it, but it just feels unfair sometimes…I would’ve made it to the NFL.
+-I am not hung up onto it, but it just feels unfair sometimes…I would’ve made it to the NFL.

 -Next morning when I woke up and saw you – sitting on the side of my bed – I knew that it’s all over.